-We will be continuing our partnerships with organizations providing direct legal services in the Central Valley.
-Throughout the week, we will develop skills in client contact, document preparation and filing, legal research, and clinical services.
-In addition to helping provide legal services, we hope to develop a broader and more nuanced understanding of the social, political and other environmental issues in the Central Valley.
+We will be continuing our partnerships with organizations providing direct legal services in the Central Valley, either in-person or remotely.
+Throughout the week, we will be immersed in the daily work of a legal aid lawyer, which includes developing skills in client contact, document preparation and filing, legal research, and clinical services.
+In addition to helping provide legal services, we hope to develop a broader and more nuanced understanding of the social, political, and other environmental issues in the Central Valley.
 As of now, organizational commitments will be divided as follows:

 Central California Legal Services (CCLS): One group will be paired with CCLS to provide legal services to low-income residents across the Central Valley.
 Past BLAST/CCLS projects have included housing clinics, trust and estate services, and homelessness education.

-Time Commitment: Students should be available to travel to the Central Valley on the weekends prior and subsequent to Spring Break.
-In addition to the spring break commitment, we will have general meetings for about 2 hours once per month throughout the year to plan and discuss topics relating to the trip and complete trainings.
-In addition, members take on a commitment to help in fundraising efforts, but there is no required minimum amount that they have to raise.
+Time Commitment: If we are able to travel, Students should be available to travel to the Central Valley on the weekends prior and subsequent to Spring Break.
+In addition to the Spring Break commitment, we will have general meetings for about 2 hours once per month throughout the year to plan and discuss topics relating to the trip and complete trainings.

 For more information, please contact the student leaders at email@example.com.